countable-web/open-source-corporation/README.md

-# OSCorp aka Open Source Corporation
+# Open Source Operations Manual

+## Countable Web Productions

 Important Question: Should we rename this repo to [OSCorp](https://theoscorpindustries.weebly.com/), after the fictional spiderman corporation, but also abbreviating "Open Source Corporation"?